The Strategy, Examples, and Benefits of Personalized Marketing

 More data, better personalization and a good user experience all adds up to customers that stick around.
 Don’t believe us?
 According to PwC 32% of customers have walked away from brands due to a bad experience, while McKinsey reports that 71% of consumers have come to expect personalized interactions – with 76% getting frustrated if that’s not the case.

 Why?
 It’s simple.
-Imagine getting an email about skinny fit jeans because you told a trusted brand about your style preference.
+Imagine getting a marketing email about skinny fit jeans because you told a trusted brand about your style preference.
 Nice, that’s helpful.
 Now imagine getting the same email but not knowing how they got that information.
 Less nice, more suspicious.

 The first example is what happens when you use third-party cookies, which track users’ activity across the web after they’ve left your site.
 The alternative is collecting data yourself through surveys, activity tracking, and/or a dedicated customer engagement platform.

 The key difference is trust.
 Sure, both might provide the same information.
-But by sacrificing trust, you could actually defeat the purpose and eliminate the personalized marketing benefits like customer experience and improved loyalty.
+But by sacrificing trust, you could actually defeat the purpose and eliminate the personalized marketing benefits like greater return on marketing efforts, better customer journeys and improved customer loyalty.
 Don’t forget that 84% of consumers prefer brands to be open and transparent about data collection!

 Next up in your personalized marketing strategy is how you utilize the data you collect.